 If you don’t have the capacity to get emails out, there are businesses that can help.
 Finding providers that can assist you with resident and practicing physician lists is huge—you need to be able to trust your data to be efficient.
 Also, managing your candidates/data needs to be easy and straight forward, or else you won’t keep up.
 This is where a good physician recruitment CRM and/or database manager can help you focus on the work that matters.

 For example, at Barlow/McCarthy, we can manage your entire physician recruitment emailing process and only forward the leads that relate directly to your team.
 Each email is sent from your team and follow-up is from your team as well, so it’s a seamless connection.
 We also have a DIY version of our product where you can send emails from your own dashboard, get help with templates and access our resident database.
 Learn more here.

 Ways to Improve Our Email Landscape

 Wouldn’t it be great if we could, as a whole, start improving the physician recruitment email landscape?
-We all know candidates are bombarded with recruitment pressure.
+We all know candidates are bombarded with physician recruitment sourcing pressure.
 So, if we start working step-by-step, cleaning up one email at a time, taking a more honest approach, building out more solid content and employing more conservative sending practices, we can make a big impact.
-And, as our email landscape improves, physicians will respond to these emails in a more favorable way—which is a win for all!
+And, as our email landscape improves, physicians will respond to these emails in a more favorable way — which is a win for all!

-Would you like to continue this discussion?
-Please email me here, or watch this informative webinar – 5 Things to Know When Emailing Provider Candidates.
+Would you like to continue the discussion on physician recruitment sourcing?
+Please email me here, or watch this informative webinar: 5 Things to Know When Emailing Provider Candidates.